Explore, Experience, Create

 A commitment to artists is central to our philosophy.
 By establishing relationships with artists who dedicate themselves to the long-term process of mastering a medium as well as the artist experimenting with those mediums as a growth experience, WheatonArts acknowledges the responsibility to provide and maintain a supportive and unique environment for artists to learn, create, interact, present and market their work.

-We are located in Millville, Cumberland County, in southern New Jersey.
+We are located at (GPS) 1000 Village Drive, Millville, NJ 80332 in Cumberland County.
 We are approximately 45 miles southeast of Philadelphia, PA, and 40 miles west of Atlantic City.
 WheatonArts is easily accessible from the New Jersey Turnpike, Garden State Parkway, and Routes 47, 49 and 55.